astral-projects/gomoku-web/code/jvm/docs/README.md

   and deserializers used by the application;
 - [/media](../src/main/kotlin/gomoku/http/media) - contains the classes that represent the media types used in the application such as `application/problem+json`;
-- [/pipeline](../src/main/kotlin/gomoku/http/jackson) - contains all interceptors, argument resolvers and request processors used by the application before and after the request is handled by the controllers;
+- [/pipeline](../src/main/kotlin/gomoku/http/jackson) - contains all filters, interceptors, argument resolvers and request processors used by the application before and after the request is handled by the controllers;
 - [CustomExceptionHandler](../src/main/kotlin/gomoku/http/CustomExceptionHandler.kt) - contains exception handlers
   that generate the responses for the exceptions thrown by the application;